-From September 2020, all secondary pupils must be taught are required to be taught relationships and sex education.
+From September 2020, all secondary pupils are required to be taught relationships and sex education.
 This applies to every school whether it is maintained, academy, free school or independent.

-5. Links to other policies and curriculum areas subjects
+5. Links to other policies and curriculum areas

-The Science curriculum includes teaching about reproduction in humans including the male and female reproductive systems, menstrual cycle, gametes, fertilisation, gestation, birth and HIV/AIDS. puberty, reproduction and inheritance, intercourse and the menstrual cycle, sexually transmitted infections, birth control, contraception and fertility treatment.
+The Science curriculum includes teaching about puberty, reproduction and inheritance, intercourse and the menstrual cycle, sexually transmitted infections, birth control, contraception and fertility treatment.